jmagee1544/EECE2140_Final_Project/README.md

 ## Project Overview

 The Air-Traffic Control (ATC) Mini-System is a simplified C++ simulation that models core air-traffic control operations.
-Using data from a CSV file, the system tracks aircraft in real-time and utilizes algorithms to manage runway assignments, enforce safety constraints, and generate alerts when violations occur.
-A controller is used to assign aircraft to available runways for landing or takeoff.
+Using data from a CSV file, the system processes aircraft requests and manages runway assignments through an interactive controller interface.
+The system enforces operational constraints such as runway availability and cycle-based usage timing, while maintaining a structured log of controller actions throughout the session.

 This project demonstrates object-oriented programming concepts such as encapsulation, inheritance, and polymorphism, while also applying data structures such as vectors and queues in a practical and systematic simulation.
-It illustrates how real-world ATC systems ensure safe and efficient aircraft movement in a collaborative development environment.
+It illustrates how real-world ATC systems simulate key aspects of safe and efficient aircraft movement in a collaborative development environment.

 ## Main Functionalities

-* **Live Aircraft Tracking**\
-Monitors the real-time state information (position, altitude, speed, heading, and status) for all active aircraft.
+* **Flight Data Parsing**\
+Reads flight data from a CSV file and converts each entry into an Aircraft object.
+Objects are stored in a queue using a first-in-first-out (FIFO) format to simulate the arrival of aircraft requests.

-* **Runway Assignment**\
+* **Cycle-Based Runway Assignment**\
-Allows the controller to assign aircraft to available runways for landing or takeoff, while ensuring safety constraints are met (ie, spacing conditions).
+Aircraft are assigned to one of three runways: `R01`, `R02`, `R03`.
+Each assignment locks the runway for a fixed number of processing cycles in the queue (2 cycles for takeoff, 1 cycle for landing).
+Runways cannot be cleared until their cycle count reaches zero.

-* **Runway Management**\
+* **Runway State Management**\
-Tracks runway occupancy.
-Marks a runway as free once an aircraft has departed or landed.
+Tracks runway occupancy using a cycle-based system that simulate time progression.
+Runways remain occupied until they are manually cleared, while a runway becomes clearable after completing its required cycles.

 * **Interactive Command System**
-Supports controller commands such as assigning aircraft to a runway, denying a request, and viewing runway status.
+Provides a command-line interface (air-traffic controller) that responds to aircraft requests.
+Supports controller commands such as assigning/approving an aircraft, denying a request (re-queue), and clearing a runway.
+- `a` → approve aircraft
+- `d` → deny aircraft (re-queued to end of queue)
+- `a R01`, `a R02`, `a R03` → assign aircraft to a runway
+- `clear R01`, `clear R02`, `clear R03` → manually clear a runway

+* **Basic Spacing Validation**\
+Performs a basic distance check between consecutive aircraft during runway assignment.

-* **Conflict Detection**\
+* **Session Logging**
-Identifies and reports unsafe conditions when separation requirements are violated.
-Ensures that an incoming aircraft meets the minimum safe separation requirements before runway assignment is granted.
+Records all controller actions (approvals, denials, and runway clears) and displays them at the end of the simulation.

 * **Information Display**\
 Outputs detailed aircraft and runway status information for monitoring and simulation.
-    * Aircraft: Flight ID, calsign, position, altitude, speed, heading, status, request type
+    * Aircraft: callsign, ID, altitude, speed, request type
-    * Runway: Runway ID, occupancy status, assigned aircraft
+    * Runway: ID, occupancy status, remaining cycles

 ## Object-Oriented Programming (OOP) Design Summary
-The system follows an object-oriented modular design, abstraction, inheritance, and polymorphism to ensure scalability and maintainability.
+The system follows an object-oriented modular design, using abstraction, inheritance, and polymorphism to ensure scalability and maintainability.
 The base class `AirTrafficEntity` defines common behaviors shared by all other air traffic system objects.
 The two inherited classes, `Aircraft` and `Runway`, provide separate implementations of shared virtual functions.

 Polymorphism is demonstrated in the main simulation by storing `Runway` and `Aircraft` objects as `AirTrafficEntity*` pointers and calling overridden methods such as `displayInfo()` and `getId()` through the base-class interface.